AtlasL1/AtlasL1/README.md

 2. Fact Bot, who generates random fun facts according to topics:
 <a href="https://discord.com/api/oauth2/authorize?client_id=1118063952216211456&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

-3. Orbital Navigator, who is under development for more information and astronomy facts:
-<a href="https://discord.com/api/oauth2/authorize?client_id=1119580432191737866&permissions=8&scope=bot%20applications.commands">Link to Authorisation</a>

-4. Atomic Navigator, who is under development for more information and biochemistry facts:
-<a href="https://discord.com/api/oauth2/authorize?client_id=1119623208728023081&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

-5. Inertia Navigator, who is under development for more information and physics facts:
-<a href="https://discord.com/api/oauth2/authorize?client_id=1120339484278538472&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

-6. Algebraic Navigator, who is under development for more information and maths facts:
-<a href="https://discord.com/api/oauth2/authorize?client_id=1120339535755218944&permissions=8&scope=bot%20applications.commands">Link to Authorisation</a>

 ### Discord Server

 I also have a Discord server just for bot developers, whether digital or physical ones.
 No judgement here, we're just amateurs helping each other out, sharing projects and ideas.